AstringentBeet/Base-Apparel/README-template.md

      - Unsure if it should be a background image using CSS.
 With that, the SVG is awkward due to the pattern abruptly stopping.
 I need to learn how to use gradients with CSS.
      - Now I just need to apply Javascript.

+  #### 03/23/2022
+  Applying a gradient transition was a bit tricky since CSS doesn't have a mehtodology to directly deal with that.
+As a result, and after some digging on the web, applying a transition to a gradient could only be achieved by transition an element's (and it's subsequent pseudo-element) opacity to what it was (::)before.
+The next step is to create an error message within the body (in contrast to the common alert function) using AJAX and Regex.
+Sure, it's much easier utilizing JQuery for something such as this, but I need to understand how to apply this knowing my code with confidence.
+  - changed `background-color` to `background-image` in order to utilize gradient transition.
+    - the button color would have changed abrutly without smooth animation if I were to use `background-color` instead.
+  - Created a `::before` pseudo-element for my `.btn` class in order to have both elements.
+  - changed CSS color values to RGB and RGBA due to HSL not supporting the specific color I needed for the button.
+  - Applying AJAX to both spot and inform the client of their error (invalid email) directly below the input field using a fade-in animation.
+The input's border should also transition with an equal speed and smoothness as the message and button.
+This border, message, and button, will disspear once it validates the client's email, meaning that it'll make use of recognizing a wide variety of Regular Expressions.

 ## Overview

 ### Project objectives